The Bad Guys 2

-The Bad Guys 2 is a 2025 American animated heist comedy film loosely based on the children's book series The Bad Guys by Aaron Blabey and produced by DreamWorks Animation.
-The sequel to The Bad Guys (2022), it was directed by Pierre Perifel with JP Sans, and written by Yoni Brenner and Etan Cohen.
+The Bad Guys 2 (Note: Officially billed as DreamWorks The Bad Guys 2) is a 2025 American animated crime comedy film produced by DreamWorks Animation.
+The sequel to The Bad Guys (2022) and the second film of the Bad Guys franchise, loosely based on the children's book series The Bad Guys by Aaron Blabey, it was directed by Pierre Perifel and written by Yoni Brenner and Etan Cohen.
 The film stars Sam Rockwell, Marc Maron, Awkwafina, Craig Robinson, Anthony Ramos, Zazie Beetz, Alex Borstein, Richard Ayoade, and Lilly Singh, reprising their roles from the first film, with Danielle Brooks, Natasha Lyonne, and Maria Bakalova joining the cast.
 In the film, the Bad Guys are forced to come out of retirement and join forces with an all-female criminal squad to perform one last heist.

-Perifel expressed interest on developing a sequel to The Bad Guys in March 2022, before the release of the first film.
+Perifel expressed interest on developing a sequel to The Bad Guys in March 2022, before the release of the first film in the United States.
 Two years later, DreamWorks Animation announced a sequel, with Perifel and the voice cast returning.
 Lyonne joined the cast in July 2024, with the involvement of Brooks and Bakalova being announced in November.
 Daniel Pemberton composed the score, returning from the previous film.

-The Bad Guys 2 premiered in the United Kingdom on July 25, 2025, before releasing in the United States on August 1, distributed by Universal Pictures.
-The film received positive reviews from critics and grossed $237 million.
+The Bad Guys 2 premiered in Argentina on July 24, 2025, before being released in the United States on August 1, by Universal Pictures.
+The film received positive reviews from critics and grossed $240 million.